Driving Range Lighting: LED Design Guide | Access Fixtures

 Because golf courses and driving ranges come in many unique configurations, there are no standard driving range dimensions.
 However, there are several general questions we ask of property managers and country club owners who are seeking to light their driving ranges.

-• What are the dimensions of the driving range?
+- What are the dimensions of the driving range?
 The average length is around 330 yards.

-• Is your driving range standalone or attached to a country club?
+- Is your driving range standalone or attached to a country club?
 Urban areas often have standalone ranges.

-• What is the overall size of your driving range play area?
-The minimum is 2 acres, modern ranges span 15-17 acres.
+- What is the overall size of your driving range play area?
+The minimum is 2 acres; modern ranges span 15-17 acres.

-• What are the lighting requirements?
+- What are the lighting requirements?
 The Illuminating Engineering Society (IES) recommends 20 footcandles at the tee box and 10 footcandles of vertical illuminance at 600’.

 Strategic lighting designs are crucial in achieving optimal lighting conditions.
 They help minimize glare, reduce light pollution, and enhance the overall visual appeal while ensuring compliance with safety standards.

 As you can see, each driving range or golf course lighting project is going to be specially tailored.
 Access Fixtures has several driving range lighting packages able to be customized to 115′ and 230′ driving ranges.
 Click on the photometric layouts to the right to shop premade driving range packages.
+Skipping photometric layouts can lead to expensive fixture additions later.

 Careful placement and height adjustments of light poles are crucial in achieving appropriate illumination for various areas of the course, ensuring uniform lighting and controlling glare.

-Avoiding Dark Spots and Light Bleed
+How To Avoid Dark Spots and Light Bleed on a Driving Range?

 Dark spots and light bleed are common challenges in golf course lighting that can significantly impact the quality of illumination.
 Dark spots occur when certain areas of the course are inadequately lit, making it difficult for golfers to see clearly.
 Light bleed, on the other hand, happens when light spills over into unintended areas, causing glare and light pollution.